gooddata/gooddata-ui/docs/execute_component.md

                     definition: {
                         measure: {
                             item: {
-                                // In order to showcase the fail state, we send invalid measure uri
+                                // To showcase the fail state, we send the invalid measure URI
                                 identifier: willFail ? totalSalesIdentifier : null
                             }
                         }